Receive an additional license in moderate special needs!

 Teacher research is systematic intentional inquiry conducted in and for practice, on a matter of concern to the individual teacher-researcher and relevant to the profession more broadly.
 MAT students identify an interest or concern and begin to frame a question in December/January.
 Over the next several months, they refine the question, develop a plan for data collection, typically including an action component, and begin to collect data—all the while carrying on their teaching responsibilities.
 For several more months, they continue to collect data, begin the process of data analysis, revise their plans, collect more data…teaching all the while…reach the summer term, continue analysis…identify findings…frame conclusions and pose questions for further inquiry…until they arrive at this point: Sharing their findings with others.
-Listen to the research presentations online or read about some of their research projects.
+Listen to the research presentations online or read about some of their projects below.